"" Nurturing Your Mind: Proven Ways to Take Care Your Mental Health - Health and Fitness Informatics

 Studies have demonstrated that engaging in social interactions can lower stress levels, reduce depression, and boost overall happiness.
 Being part of a group helps you feel connected, supported, and valued, which is essential for maintaining good mental health.
 Joining a group activity that interests you can also provide opportunities for personal growth and new friendships.

-8. Keep boosting your mood with smile:
+8. Keep boosting your mood with a smile

 Smiling, even when you don’t feel like it, can actually help improve your mood.